-This map shows how the province of Fryslân could weave together waste streams into a highly efficient circular economy, involving solutions such as locally-grown potatoes sent to food processing plants, where potato peel waste is collected and sent on to be fed to worms, which in turn serve as feed for fish on aquaculture farms.
+This example of a data visualization for sustainability shows how the province of Fryslân could weave together waste streams into a highly efficient circular economy, involving solutions such as locally-grown potatoes sent to food processing plants, where potato peel waste is collected and sent on to be fed to worms, which in turn serve as feed for fish on aquaculture farms.
 Graphic by: Cassie Björck

 Envisioning a more sustainable future